Terraform

 1. Choose SSH as the protocol and My IP as the source (allowing SSH through your IP only).
 Optionally, add the description as Allow SSH from my network.

-Security consideration: For protocols such as SSH and RDP, only specific IP addresses should be allowed.
+Security consideration: Protocols such as SSH and RDP should only allow specific IP addresses.
 Specifying 0.0.0.0 opens access to everyone, which is a security risk.

 It should be noted that the source and destination do not have to be IP addresses.
 Other security groups or prefixes can also be used.